ceungblut/ceungblut/README.md

 - 💞️ I’m looking to collaborate on Data Projects
 - 📫 How to reach me ... c.eungblut@hotmail.com
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I'm undertaking an MSc in Computer Science with Artificial Intelligence
+I'm currently studying MSc Computer Science with Artificial Intelligence

 <!---
 ceungblut/ceungblut is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.